Italy – Employer of Record

 13th and 14th month Bonus in Italy

 A 13th month or annual bonus (tredicesima mensilità) is common in Italy and is paid just before Christmas.
-Some of the bigger companies also provide their employees with a 14th month of pay (quattordicesima mensilità) which is paid in June.
+Some of the bigger companies also provide their employees with a 14th month of pay (quattordicesima mensilità) which is paid in the summer.

 The normal work week for an employee consists of 40 hours.